-Find daily parts of your life that you’re grateful for, it could be something a friend said that was positive, it could be a smile that a stranger gave you, it can be anything.
-In fact, the smaller, the better, learn to appreciate the small stuff and the bigger stuff will seem incredible.
-By practising being grateful, you will find that you feel so full of abundance, you will come to realise how much you really do have going for you.
+Find daily parts of your life that you’re grateful for; it could be something a friend said that was positive; it could be a smile that a stranger gave you, it can be anything.
+The smaller, the better, learn to appreciate the small stuff and the bigger stuff will seem incredible.
+By practising being grateful, you will find that you feel so full of abundance, you will come to realise how much you do have going for you.

 Spend time growing with people who share your passion:

-Find an activity that will help you grow like a class or a course this will help your social connections to have a foundation of joint meaning and will allow you to talk about moving forward and progressing in life.
+Find an activity that will help you become like a class or a course this will help your social connections to have a foundation of collective meaning and will allow you to talk about moving forward and progressing in life.
 There’s nothing wrong with meeting for coffee and just chatting, but it can feel a bit empty if you don’t have a shared passion.

 Please share this article if you found it useful, and don’t forget to download your Free copy of Empa7hy – The Success Magazine for a Heart-Centered life.